SuhwanSong/r2z2/README.md

 ## Reproduction

 ### 6.1 Effectiveness of Change Detection

-#### Test Environment 1

-- To reproduce the result of 6.1, please run the following command:
+- To reproduce the result of test environment 1, please run the commands below.
+- For test environment 2, please change "testenv1" to "testenv2" in the commands and run them.
 ```
+$ mkdir eval_result_testenv1
-$ python3 src/r2z2.py -i ./testenv1/seeds -o ./testenv1/change_detector -b ./testenv1/chrome_vers.txt -j 24
+$ ./script.py -i ./r2z2_data/seeds/testenv1 -o ./eval_result_testenv1/6.1 -b ./r2z2_data/testenv1.txt -m fuzz
 ```

-- The directory `./testenv1/seeds` has 200K HTML inputs used in the paper.
+- The directory `./r2z2_data/seeds/testenv1` has 200K HTML inputs used in the paper.
-- The directory `./testenv1/change_detector/` includes the
-candidate html files found by R2Z2, e.g., `thread-00/id:000000_BUG.html`
+- The directory `./eval_result_testenv1/6.1` includes the candidate html files found by R2Z2, e.g., `thread-00/id:000000_BUG.html`
 - It also includes `fuzz_log.txt` file, which recorded the number of tested HTML files and candidate html files over the time during fuzzing.
-- To check the result, please run the following command:
+- To check the result, please run the following command.
 ```
+# It found 6785 candidates from 200K inputs for 6306 seconds.
-$ cat ./testenv1/change_detector/fuzz_log.txt
+$ cat ./eval_result_testenv1/6.1/fuzz_log.txt
 Time(s), Tested HTMLs, CandBug
 0.010046958923339844, 0, 0